 Providing healthy food means little if it is left uneaten.
-Reducing plate waste reduces your ingredient spend and waste disposal costs and benefits the pupils in your care by increasing their nutrient intake.
+Reducing plate waste reduces your ingredient spend and waste disposal costs and benefits the children in your care by increasing their nutrient intake.

-- " You can cut plate waste by cooking tasty, fresh food, engaging with pupils about menu changes and controlling portion size. - " Pupil or parent surveys can help you find out which are the healthiest, most popular dishes so you can serve more of them. - " Offer smaller portion sizes or light bites for pupils who have smaller appetites. - " The Waste Resources Action Programme (Wrap) has a selection of useful information for reducing plate waste.
+- " You can cut plate waste by cooking tasty, fresh food, engaging with children and parents about menu changes and controlling portion size. - " The Waste Resources Action Programme has a selection of useful information for reducing plate waste. - " Parent and child surveys can help you find out which are the most popular, healthiest dishes so you can serve more of them. - " Try offering smaller portion sizes for children who have smaller appetites or to encourage them to try new foods.